 You are not alone.
 We've all done it.
-Hundreds of patients a year come in to see me with a stubbed toe.
 Although seeking medical attention for something as common as a stubbed toe may seem strange, it's best to come in to be sure the toe isn't fractured or infected if swelling or bleeding occurs.

 Turf toe most often occurs in athletes.
 It's very common in football kickers but can occur in any game where players jam their toe or repeatedly push off during running and jumping.
 The term was originally coined with sports played on artificial turf; the harder artificial surface makes cleats more likely to stick.
 However, turf toe can also occur on grass surfaces, particularly when the shoe worn is not supportive.

 Tennis has its own specific toe injury caused by the fast changes in direction and the toe pushing against the toe box.
 Damage can result in the area underneath the toenail.
 It often gets worse with time.

 Another name for tennis toe is runner's toe.
 Runners can also easily damage their big toenails if their shoes are too short or if their foot slides forward in their shoe.

 Preventing these injuries is very straightforward.
 If you play tennis or run, keep your toenails short and wear shoes that fit.
 In addition, as a runner, you can take advantage of the extra eyelet on the top of your shoe if your feet tend to slide forward.
 You can use a heel lock to more tightly secure your feet in your shoes.

 This is an overuse injury involving chronic inflammation of the sesamoid bones and the tendons involved with those bones.
 The sesamoids are two pea-shaped bones located in the ball of the foot, beneath the big toe joint.
 Sesamoiditis is caused by increased pressure to the sesamoids frequently seen in ballet dancers, runners, and baseball catchers.
 People with high arches who wear high heels are also at risk.